-The Board of Directors also comprises two independent advisors:

-- Mr. Jacques Veyrat, 57, a French national, was appointed as independent advisor by the Board of Directors on August 28, 2013 with effect from September 1, 2013.
-At the end of the May 23, 2019 general meeting, the Board of Directors reappointed him as independent advisor for a further three-year term expiring at the close of the general meeting held in 2022 to approve the financial statements for the year ended December 31, 2021. - Mr. Hervé Montjotin, 55, a French national, was appointed as independent advisor by the Board of Directors on May 26, 2020, with effect from the same day, for a three-year term expiring at the close of the general meeting held in 2023 to approve the financial statements for the year ended December 31, 2022.
+The Board of Directors also comprises one independent advisor: Mr. Jesus Hernandez, a Spanish national, was appointed as independent advisor by the Board of Directors on May 31, 2021, with effect from the same day, for a three-year term expiring at the close of the general meeting held in 2024 to approve the financial statements for the year ended December 31, 2024.